jon-appleby/customer_revenue_analytics/README.md

 | `BI_READER_ROLE` | `SELECT` on the `ANALYTICS` schema only.
 No `RAW` access. | Power BI                        |
 | `ACCOUNTADMIN`   | Administration                                            | Human operator, used by no tool |

-`DBT_USER` is created as `TYPE = SERVICE` with key-pair authentication, replacing password authentication which Snowflake has deprecated for service accounts.
-A service user cannot sign into Snowsight, so interactive access and programmatic access are structurally separated.
+`DBT_USER` is created as `TYPE = SERVICE` with key-pair authentication.

 ![Role hierarchy](docs/images/snowflake_role_hierarchy.png)

 ### Ingestion

-Raw data is loaded with Snowflake's canonical bulk pattern rather than a Python convenience wrapper:
+Raw data is loaded with Snowflake's bulk pattern rather than a Python  wrapper:

 1. `CREATE FILE FORMAT` with `PARSE_HEADER = TRUE`
 2. `CREATE STAGE` (internal named stage)